-Wing ships with several key equivalency maps found at the top level of the Wing IDE installation, including keymap.normal, keymap.emacs, keymap.vi, and others.
+Wing ships with several keyboard maps found at the top level of the Wing IDE installation, including keymap.normal, keymap.emacs, keymap.vi, and others.
 These are used as default key maps for the corresponding editor personalities, as set with the User Interface > Keyboard > Keyboard Personality preference.

-For developing entirely new key bindings, or in other cases where the Custom Key Bindings preference is not sufficient, it is possible to create a custom key equivalency map and use it as your default map through the Key Map File preference.
+In order to develop an entirely new key binding, or in other cases where the Custom Key Bindings preference is not sufficient, it is possible to create a custom key map and use it as your default map through the Key Map File preference.

 In a key map file, each key equivalent is built from names listed in the Key Names section.
 These names can be combined as follows: